-The United States is a big country and planning a USA road trip can seem a bit overwhelming, even for people like us who once lived in the states.
-However, rather than one giant road trip USA, we have broken our tour of America into small segments.
+The United States is a big country and planning a USA road trip can seem a bit overwhelming, even for people like us who once lived in the States.
+However, rather than one giant road trip USA, we have broken our USA adventure into small segments.

 Our road trip USA highlights

 This page is segmented via the US Census Bureau statistical regions.
 With each of the regions, we highlight our favorite destinations and road trips.
 Between us, we have lived in all four regions at one time in our lives.

 Are you planning on self-driving in the USA?

 Traffic laws fluctuate between the states making driving in the USA interesting.
 Local rules vary with regard to right turns on red lights, u-turns, and other day-to-day driving guidelines.
 As a result, knowing the rules can be confusing.
 Regardless of the state, Americans drive on the right side of the road, and the steering wheel is on the left.

 International visitors must have a valid driver’s license from their own country to drive in the States.
 In addition, some states also require an International Driving Permit (IDP).
 Contact the motor vehicle department of each state you will drive in for its requirements.